The beauty of deciding to work digitally is that the job can be done from absolutely anywhere.

 Costa Rica is considered to be one of the top countries for digital nomads to venture to.
 One of the most popular towns in the Central American country is Playas del Coco in Guanacaste, which is a picturesque fishing village.
 It attracts tourists because of its expat community and its beautiful sandy shores.
 One of the major downsides, though, is that it is relatively expensive compared to some other hotspots for travelers who work.

 Thailand has long been one of the most attractive places for digital nomads, and continues to attract a high number each year.
 In fact, 38.28 million people visited the Southeast Asian country in 2018.
 A proportion of this figure will have been remote workers.
 Nomads like Thailand because it is cheap, the food is vibrant and varied, and there are so many beautiful places to visit.
+You can also avail long term visa to live in Thailand if you want to stay for months or years in the country.
 Chiang Mai is one of the preferred cities, as it is quiet and has good access to stunning nature.
 Unfortunately, though, during the burning season, the pollution levels can raise to dangerous levels.

 The great thing about digital nomadism is the fact that work can be done from absolutely anywhere.
 If you get fed up with the high prices in Costa Rica, move to Thailand.
 If you can’t handle the pollution there, switch to Poland.
 Some other great locations for digital nomads include Valencia in Spain, Cape Town in South Africa, and Ho Chi Ming City in Vietnam.